wdbacker/qewd-howtos/VueRealWorldConduitWS.md

   };

   ```
-These files were the only ones you need to change to make the app work with QEWD-Up WebSockets.
-The rest of the Vue.js app code stays unchanged.
+These files are the only ones you need to change to make the app work with QEWD-Up WebSockets.
+All other source files in the Vue.js app stay unchanged.

-Note that the complete app functionality and error handling still needs to be completed.
-But with this draft app version you can already get the idea how to use a WebSocket back-end with this standard example.
+*** Note that the complete app functionality and error handling still needs to be completed, but in this draft app version you can already get the idea how to use a WebSocket back-end with this standard example app front-end.